Jessie219-web/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Controller/reComputer_R1100/recomputer_r1100_flash_os.md

 :::tip

-**For install 32-bit OS driver, Please carefully follow the steps below:**
+**Install 32-bit OS driver, Please carefully follow the steps below:**

 The Operating System that pre-installed on reComputer R1100 is 64-bit, if you wish to install 32-bit OS please use the following method to install the DTS drivers.